vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 ## Summary

-Currently, the deployment configuration of data jobs is partially dependent on the K8S cluster, leading to unnecessary overhead when loading data jobs.
+Currently, the deployment configuration of data jobs is partially dependent on the Kubernetes cluster, leading to unnecessary overhead when loading data job deployments.
 Additionally, the loss of Kubernetes namespace results in the potential loss of data jobs, requiring a manual and complex restoration process.
 By switching the source of truth from Kubernetes to a database, we can ensure a more reliable and easy restoration process while optimizing performance for Control Service APIs.